Walk into any motorcycle accessory shop, and among the vast displays of boots, helmets, and clothing, you will probably see a wall of gloves.

 - Excessively large gloves may cause your hands to move around and also lose control of the bike.

-Most gloves come as either ‘gauntlet’ style or short fit.
+Most gloves come in a ‘gauntlet’ style or a short fit.

-Either way they should both have effective zips or Velcro fasteners to keep them in place.
+Either way, they should have effective zips or Velcro fasteners to keep them in place.

-Sizes may differ depending on whether they’re UK, US or European made so make sure you know your true hand size.
+Sizes may differ depending on whether they’re UK, US, or European made, so make sure you know your actual hand size.

-This video shows how to accurately measure your hand when sizing up for gloves:
+This video shows how to measure your hand when sizing up for gloves accurately:

 Leather is more expensive than textile but generally lasts longer.

-A good idea when trying on motorcycle gloves is to grab hold of the handlebars of your bike or at least one in the show room.
-Failing that, just improvise with something like a pole to see how the glove sits in the riding position.
+When trying on motorcycle gloves, a good idea is to grab hold of the handlebars of your bike or at least one in the showroom.
+Failing that, improvise with a pole to see how the glove sits in the riding position.

 I once tried on a pair with so much padding and carbon fibre armour that I could barely grip my handlebars.

-Make sure that the glove fits comfortably and allows you to handle your bike and perform tasks such as operating the indicator button, horn, brake and clutch control levers.
+Ensure that the glove fits comfortably and allows you to handle your bike and perform tasks such as operating the indicator button, horn, brake, and clutch control levers.

 Some gloves incorporate finger-wipes for the visor and also fingers with touch-screen capability.

-Once you’ve assessed gloves for function, weather and protection then let’s not forget how they look.
+Once you’ve assessed gloves for function, weather, and protection, let’s not forget how they look.

-Most riders love a really stylish pair of new motorcycle gloves especially ones that make them look like a Super Hero (well maybe!).
+Most riders love stylish new motorcycle gloves, especially ones that make them look like a Super Hero (well, maybe!).

 Perhaps you prefer something that matches the rest of your clothing and the bike itself.